bluelightwatcher/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 *a = *b;   // value accessed by a is equal to the value accessed by b *b = swap; // value accessed by b is equal to the value of variable swap

+task 2

+Programm uses a loop to count the number of characters.
+I initially wanted to use the sizeof operator in order to check the number of character in a string.
+I have not succeeded so we looped over the string and return the number of character prior to the Null character.